tomcsmith1990/sql-server/server-role.md

 A login can be added to a server role using `ALTER SERVER ROLE [role] ADD MEMBER [login]`.

+There are several built-in server roles. `sysadmin` (commonly referred to as `sa`) has the most permissions.

 ## Permissions ##

 You can view the server level permissions which a server role has using: `sp_srvrolepermission 'role'`.